 2.1 Pedagogy

-Our approach is founded on authentic problem-based learning enabled by Big Data. and a novel multi-disciplinary cohort model for courses that are not strictly CS-only.
+Our approach is founded on authentic problem-based learning enabled by Big Data and a novel multi-disciplinary cohort model for courses that are not strictly CS-only.

 Authentic problem-based learning comes from Situated Learning Theory, originally proposed by Lave and Wenger, which argues that learning normally occurs as a function of the activity, context, and culture in which it is situated [lave-situated].
 Therefore, tasks in the learning environment should parallel real-world tasks, in order to maximize its authenticity.
 Authenticity has several different, interrelated meanings: (1) the problems are of realistic sizes, (2), the activity builds on students’ individual interests and meaningfully relate to the real-world to promote cognitive engagement with the task at hand, and (3) the concepts and techniques are applicable to tasks the students will encounter subsequently in their field of study.
 Contextualization is a key factor in these settings where learning is driven by the problem being solved, rather than the tools available -- therefore, the problem being solved should lead directly to the concepts being taught and the tools employed.
 Our project builds heavily on this educational theory.

 High levels of authenticity are made possible through a Big Data framework that is scaffolded – an artificially simplified designed to support novices as they develop expertise.
 Scaffolding is designed to remove certain complexities until a student is prepared to handle them, or in order to reduce the cognitive load of a learner.
 The scaffolding we propose is less necessary for high-level courses, but it is critical for the introductory level.
+As students progress through the curriculum, the scaffolding is Faded – parts are incrementally removed, in order to give students a full understanding of the underlying systems.

 We envision that courses would involve substantial projects chosen to reflect real-world concerns and involve issue of complexity and scale.
 Course material is delivered on-demand and in service of the students’ project work.
 To support the projects, part of our work is to construct a rich catalog of resources that can be manipulated with the software tools used in the course.
 The student’s project work focuses on “learning in context” because the student will choose projects that relate to his or her disciplinary area.
 The student engages in active learning because, as an individual, a student self-directs the selection, exploration, and completion of a project relevant to their major field of study.
 While minimum requirements will be set that all projects must meet, the student will have wide latitude to self-direct their project work.